rust-lang/rfcs/text/3502-cargo-script.md

 As stated in the Motivation, this doesn't have to perfectly cover every use case that a `Cargo.toml` would.

+With lockfile "hidden away" in the `target/`, users might not be aware that they are using old dependencies.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives